iArcanic/iss-cw/README.md

 A Python simulation of various APIs that use cryptographic implementations to meet a healthcare provider's security requirements.

-> Note that this is not a simulation of the system.
+> NOTE: This is not a simulation of the system.
 Rather, a simulation of independent APIs to demonstrate cryptography.
 It would be linked together in a real-time system.

 ## Features